 In the process we will build our understanding of how we distinguish between unequal outcomes that are fair from those that are inconsistent with our values of justice and fair play.
 We will examine instances in which government actions have reinforced inequitable outcomes, such as the financial bailout of the banks after the 2008 financial crisis that resulted in thousands of homeowners losing their homes.
 We will also examine instances in which government actions have worked to reduce inequalities, such as the current move to increase the minimum wage.

-economics, political science, political economy, gender studies, history, and public policy.
+This offering will prepare you for careers and advanced study in: economics, political science, political economy, gender studies, history, and public policy.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.